How to use transistor as a switch

 Transistor as a switch Examples

-Two transistors as Switch Example
+Two Transistors as a Switch Example

 In this circuit, there are two transistors.
 In the first transistor, the base is grounded and no current can flow into it.
 As a result, the transistor is “off” and no current can flow through the bulb.
-In another case, there is current flowing into the base and so the transistor is “on” and the current can flow through it resulting in the light bulb being on.
+In another case, there is current flowing into the base so the transistor is “on” and the current can flow through it resulting in the light bulb being on.

 In this example, the two resistors are set so that the base of the transistor is at a sufficiently high voltage for current to flow into it and as a consequence, the transistor is on.
 As a result, the current flows through the light bulb which is therefore emitting light.